 Organise Your Revision Notes

 Students usually get stressed before exams which can have a negative effect on their performance.
 Remember, mock tests are not your final exams and are designed to help you prepare for the real thing.
-Avoid getting stressed, and instead put efforts into studying as often as you can.
+Avoid getting stressed, and instead put effort into studying as often as you can.
 If you find yourself getting worked up or feeling overwhelmed, go for a relaxing walk outside or read a good book for half an hour to take your mind off it all.
 Alternatively, if there’s a particular topic worrying you, it’s a good idea to talk to your teacher or family member and come up with an action plan.
 Whether this is getting extra revision material or hiring a private tutor- there’s always a solution.
 You can only do your best!
 For more information on Tutor Doctor’s tutoring programmes click here.

 Prepare a Proper Revision Schedule

 Even though you’re only studying for mock exams, preparing and sticking to a proper revision schedule is crucial.
-It’s not only fantastic practice for when your real exams come around, but also means you actually spend time studying, which should help you achieve the results you want in your mocks.
-Start by breaking your revision sessions into segments and schedule in 5-minute breaks every hour as this will make sure your levels of concentration stay high.
+It’s not only fantastic practice for when your real exams come around but also means you actually spend time studying, which should help you achieve the results you want in your mocks.
+Start by breaking your revision sessions into segments and schedule 5-minute breaks every hour as this will make sure your levels of concentration stay high.
 It’s also a great idea to switch topics throughout the day so you don’t get bored with one subject.